Korlai Portuguese Creole: Socio-historical Background

 Chaul was an important trade city near Korlai and was first visited by the Portuguese in 1505.
 This area was previously under the Muslim rule from 1318.
 The Portuguese and the Muslim ruler maintained a friendly relation, however, the relation soon experienced tension and a war broke out.
 During this time 600 casados, i.e. Portuguese men married the native women who were living outside the Chaul fort along with a large number of Hindu and Muslim shopkeepers.
 In 1594, the Portuguese took over the fort along with Korlai in the valley of the marro (hill).
 By 1630, a small Christian community grew when the church, Nossa Senhora do Mar 'Our Lady of the Sea' was built on the hill.
 The slaves and the offspring of the casados [Portuguese men] and soldadas [Soldiers] were mainly Christian converts.
 The Portuguese abandoned Chaul and the hill to move to Goa in 1740.
 After the departure of the Portuguese, many Christians moved to other Portuguese territories while the Christians of the lower-castes moved closer to the church as the Marathas took control of the region.

 Features of Korlai Creole Portuguese

 Korlai Portuguese vowels are similar to the Middle Portuguese, which was spoken by Portuguese soldiers that came to the region.
 The sole difference being the point of articulation of the central vowel.
 Both Marathi and Korlai Creole Portuguese had a decline in nasal vowels and this process of denasalisation is connected for both languages.
-In the younger generation, Korlai Creole Poruguese also shows an increase in the borrowing of Marathi lexical items.
+In the younger generation, Korlai Creole Portuguese also shows an increase in the borrowing of Marathi lexical items.
 Clements indicated that the language had SVO word order but recent data shows the language now utilizes a SOV word order, which could be attributed to increased influence of Marathi.